 Each fire fighter that enters a building or is entering a hazardous area must have a breathing apparatus that is properly functioning and current with fire fighting equipment standards.
 Existing equipment, Scott Air-Pak equipment, may have a life of 7 years but that length of time results in the equipment needing to be repaired and is often no longer in compliance with current safety standards.
 Not having a replacement cycle for this item often results in equipment being replaced all at once or on an emergency unbudgeted basis.
 The proposed 5-year replacement cycle will ensure safe working conditions for our volunteer fire fighters.
 It is proposed that 5 SCBA's be replaced each year for three years with two years left before the replacement cycle begins again.
 FY2015 Will be the final year of this project.

-Brush Truck
+Cycle complete this year, will start new cycle

-FY2025; 20 year
+Brush Truck \$55,000 FY2025; 20 year cycle